Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

   })
 })
 ```
-Though Style A is preferred, Style be may be a neccessary alternative to right, depending on your use case.
+Though Style A is preferred, Style be may be a necessary alternative to right, depending on your use case.

 ### Before we move on
-Most other functions we'll cover makes us of the same principles detailed in mem.write() for that, I won't be going as in depth in the remaing examples, to allow this document some breathing room :smiley:
+Most other functions we'll cover makes us of the same principles detailed in mem.write() for that, I won't be going as in depth in the remaining examples, to allow this document some breathing room :smiley:

 ### mem.write._global_('key', 'value)